Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

 6. Click the ![Add](../../Assets/Icons/Plus05.png "[Add]") (Add) button in the *Assigned sets* field.
 The button is locked if you have not yet selected a data type.
   A drop-down list with all active attribute sets is displayed.

+  > [Info] Note that data types can be restricted to certain entity types and therefore also to attribute sets.

 7. Select an attribute set in the *Assigned sets* drop-down list.

   > [Info] You can assign the attribute to multiple sets.
 Repeat the steps **7** to **8** to assign the attribute to a further attribute set.
 To delete the assignment to a selected set, click the ![Delete](../../Assets/Icons/Trash01.png "[Delete]") (Delete) button right to the set.

 8. If required, configure the settings in the *CONFIGURATION* section.
-For detailed information about the different configuration settings, see [Data type list](../../PIM/UserInterface/04_DataTypeList.md).
+For detailed information about the different configuration settings, see [Data type list](../UserInterface/04_DataTypeList.md).

 9. Click the [SAVE] button in the upper right corner.
   The new attribute has been saved.
 The *Create attribute* view is closed.

 ## Edit an attribute

 After you have created an attribute, you can edit it.
 However, only some attribute properties are editable.
 For instance, the data type and the attribute key cannot be subsequently modified.
-The assignment of an attribute to an attribute set must be changed in the [attribute set](./02_ManageAttributeSets) itself.
+The assignment of an attribute to an attribute set must be changed in the [attribute set](./02_ManageAttributeSets#edit-an-attribute-set) itself.
 There are also some attributes that are automatically created by the system, for instance when installing a plugin or module.
 These system attributes are read-only and cannot be edited.
 It is highly recommended not to deactivate these attributes to avoid interfering with the functioning of the *Core1 Platform*.

 #### Prerequisites

 At least one attribute has been created, see [Create an attribute](#create-an-attribute).

-> [Info] By default, a certain number of attributes has been predefined in the *PIM Basic Set* attribute set.

 #### Procedure

 *DataHub > Settings > Tab ATTRIBUTES*

 ![Attributes](../../Assets/Screenshots/DataHub/Settings/Attributes/Attributes.png "[Attributes]")